Back to Blog

 Key Dates to Remember

 Dates are heavily tested in Part 1.
-Here are the ones that appear most frequently — commit these to memory:
+These are the ones that come up most, so commit them to memory:

-- 1 January 1901 — Federation: the six colonies united to form the Commonwealth of Australia
+• 1 January 1901: Federation, when the six colonies united to form the Commonwealth of Australia

 Sample Questions